 Nearby camping: Mueller State Park, The Crags and Cripple Creek Gold Campground

 Best time to go: While summer is busy with tourists, it’s a great escape from the heat of July and August.
-Fall is absolutely stunning and less crowded but at that altitude, the temperatures are much cooler at night and it’s chilly in the day but makes for great hiking and photos.
+Fall is especially beautiful and less crowded but at this altitude, the temperatures are much cooler at night and it’s chilly in the day but makes for great hiking and photos.

 Favorite Hikes: Barr Trail, Catamount Trail, Centennial Trail

 The lake is named after Abner Sprague, one of the original settlers in the Estes Park area and is located just outside of Estes Park.
 This 13-acre mountain lake can be especially crowded during the rush of summer visitors.
 For best photos and light foot traffic, go early in the morning when the lake’s silky smooth waters reflect against the Rocky Mountains.
 The trail around the lake is flat and perfect for summer day hike and picnic.
 I can’t lie to you, it is crowed so take the photo and get on a trail for a quiet hike.

 Best time to go: July for wildflowers and late September for fall colors